Joel De La Cruz

 Joel De La Cruz Santos (born June 9, 1989) is a Dominican former professional baseball pitcher.
-He has played in Major League Baseball (MLB) for the Atlanta Braves.
+He played in Major League Baseball (MLB) for the Atlanta Braves.

 Career

 Milwaukee Brewers

 De La Cruz signed with the Milwaukee Brewers in 2006 and was assigned to the team's Arizona League affiliate he played in the Brewers organization until 2009.

 Washington Nationals

-He was signed and later released by the Washington Nationals in 2009.
+De La Cruz was signed and later released by the Washington Nationals in 2009.
+In 13 appearances for the Dominican Summer League Nationals, he had logged an 0-4 record and 7.27 ERA with 14 strikeouts over 26 innings of work.

 New York Yankees

 The New York Yankees signed De La Cruz in 2010.
 He spent his first season with the Yankees in the Dominican Summer League and was promoted to the Tampa Yankees of the Florida State League during the 2011 season.
 De La Cruz split the 2012 season between the Charleston RiverDogs and Tampa.
 He was assigned to Tampa for the entirety of the 2013 season.
 The Yankees promoted De La Cruz to the Trenton Thunder of the Double-A Eastern League at the start of 2014, and later promoted him to the Triple-A Scranton/Wilkes-Barre RailRiders.
-De La Cruz resigned with the Yankees in September 2014, and started the 2015 season with the Trenton Thunder.
+De La Cruz re-signed with the Yankees in September 2014, and started the 2015 season with the Trenton Thunder.
 The Yankees promoted him to the major leagues on April 13, 2015, to replace Kyle Davies.
 The Yankees outrighted him off of the 40-man roster on April 18.
 He then split the season between Trenton and Scranton/Wilkes-Barre.